Cat First-Aid Kit 2025: What to Pack & When to Use

 • Color-code zip bags: red = bleeding, blue = cleaning, gray = tools.

-• Collapse, non-responsive state, repeated seizures
+• Collapse, extreme weakness, unresponsiveness, repeated seizures

-• Uncontrolled bleeding or deep/gaping wounds; eye trauma
+• Uncontrolled bleeding, deep/gaping wounds, eye trauma

 • Suspected poisoning (plants, human meds, chemicals) or swallowed string